ajay1685/ajay1685.github.io/_pages/cv.md

 * 2007: Marketing Representative
   * Bharat Serums and Vaccines Limited
-  * Successfully Promoted with increase in sales of Thromboflux in Ahmedabad territory.
+  * Successfully promoted with increase in sales of Thromboflux in Ahmedabad territory.

 * 2007: QC Chemist Intern
-   * TRIO PHARMA , Ahmedabad, India.
+   * Trio Pharma, Ahmedabad, India.
    * Analyse raw material and maintain record for each batch.

 Skills
 ======
 * Microscopy (Confocal, TIRF, multi-photon and multispectral)
 * Image processing (ImageJ, QuPath, Volocity, Digital Micrograph, Image-Pro, HALO, Matlab)
-  * Whole slide multispectral image analysis
+  * Whole slide multiplex analysis
   * 3D volume processing and analysis for confocal z-stacks
   * Tracking cells for timelapse imaging
 * Machine learning and data anaysis
-  * Train models for segmentation of cells and idetify regions for the whole slide images
+  * Segmentation of cells and idetify regions for the whole slide images
-* Raman Imaging
+* Raman chemical imaging
-  * Map crystalline domain for implant material (Poly-L-lactic acid) using raman imaging.
+  * Map crystalline domain for implant material (Poly-L-lactic acid) using Raman imaging.
   * Analyse Raman spectral imaging data with Matlab
 * Chromatography
-  * Extraction and analysis of Melanin from milk products using LC-MS and GC-MS.
+  * Extraction and analysis of Melamine from milk products using LC-MS and GC-MS.

 Publications
 ======